Automations in Uscreen are powered by three core components that work together to create intelligent, behavior-driven email sequences.

 How Goals Work

-Set a goal when creating your automation (e.g., "Subscription Purchased")
+Set a Goal when creating your automation (e.g., "Lead purchases a subscription" or "Lead purchases a bundle")

 When a member achieves the goal, they automatically exit the automation